captain-kark/module_resources/README.md

 logging.config.dictConfig(dict(logger))
 ```

+The above code is going to raise complaints from pylint.

 ```
 pylint: Unable to import 'module_resources.example.json.logging_config' ("import-error") [E0401]
 ```

-The above code is going to raise complaints from your linter.
 This tool leverages highly dynamic features of the python language to accomplish its work, and as such properties and types won't be available until runtime.
 You will need to include exceptions for these objects in your codebase if you want to maintain a high lint score while using this tool.

 # Development